jamesdabbs/jamesdabbs.github.io/_posts/2016-11-30-tracepoint-by-example.md

 ```

-# 2. Tracing Exception Handling
+# Tracing Exception Handling

 This is the example that inspired this post.
-I wanted to better understand where Rail's exception backtrace logging was coming from, but - unsurprisingly - the backtrace itself wasn't much help.
+I wanted to better understand where Rails' exception backtrace logging was coming from, but - unsurprisingly - the backtrace itself wasn't much help.
 So how do you answer a question like "where does this error go after it gets raised" in a system you're not as familiar with?
 Well, you can trace and examine where methods on that error object are called.

 ```ruby
 class Trace